Efficient time-domain scattering synthesis via frequency-domain singularity subtraction

-(It is easy to check that the minimization problem \eqref{eqn:A_min} is equivalent to minimizing $f$ times the denominator minus the numerator of the corresponding barycentric formulation~\eqref{eqn:rat_approx} of the rational approximant; see~\cite[eq.
-3.4]{AAA}).
+(The minimization problem~\eqref{eqn:A_min} amounts to minimizing $f$ times the denominator minus the numerator in the barycentric formulation~\eqref{eqn:rat_approx} of the rational approximant (see~\cite[Eq.~3.4]{AAA}).)
 Using the support points in the set $Z_m$ and the weight vector $v^m$, the rational approximant $r^m$ is constructed.
 The algorithm terminates when $\max_{Z}|r^{m}(\omega) - f(\omega)|$ is less than a user-specified error tolerance $\varepsilon_\mathrm{tol}$.
-In practice the algorithm is terminated if $m = m_\mathrm{max}$ for a suitably selected parameter $m_\mathrm{max}$ (usually $m_\mathrm{max}=100$).
+In practice, the algorithm is also terminated if $m$ exceeds a suitably chosen value $m_\mathrm{max}$, typically set to $100$.
 Meeting this stopping criterion before the user-prescribed tolerance $\varepsilon_\mathrm{tol}$ is achieved provides an indication that $Z$ does not adequately represent $f$ or that $f$ has too many poles near the points in $Z$.
-In either cases the sample set should be adequately refined as is done e.g. as part of the adaptive algorithm described in Section~\ref{sec:adaptiveres}.
+In either case the sample set should be adequately refined as is done e.g. as part of the adaptive algorithm described in Section~\ref{sec:adaptiveres}.

 A vector AAA algorithm, which produces a vector-valued rational approximant to a complex vector-valued function $\widehat{f}:\C \to \C^N$, was introduced in~\cite{lietaert2022automatic}.
 As in the scalar case, the vector algorithm constructs a set of support points $Z_m$ and a vector $v^m$ of weights to produce a vector valued rational approximant $R^m(\omega) \approx \widehat{f}(\omega)$.
 Analogous to the scalar case, the vector-valued rational approximant $R^m(\omega)$ is constructed inductively in the form of the quotient